-- To ensure that a student meets the Principles of the Professional Code of Conduct (PCC), students must not exceed three unauthorised absences in a module in any one term. - A student who has accrued four or more unauthorised absences recorded against one module in any one term will be deemed to have failed the PCC in respect of that module. - 7.
-Where all sessions in one school day relate to only one module, a student absent on that day would accrue one absence mark only.
+- To ensure that a student meets the Principles of the Professional Code of Conduct (PCC), students must not exceed three unauthorised absences in a module in any one term. - 6.
+A student who has accrued four or more unauthorised absences recorded against one module in any one term will be deemed to have failed the PCC in respect of that module.